infraspecdev/infraspec.dev/content/blog/tag-strat-blog.md

 2. **Automation**: Automate tagging to reduce manual errors and ensure compliance.
 3. **Documentation**: Maintain comprehensive documentation of your tagging strategy and dictionary for reference.
 4. **Stakeholder Involvement**: Involve all relevant stakeholders in defining and reviewing the tagging strategy to ensure it meets organizational needs.

+## The Impact: Accountability and Cost Control

+Implementing this tagging strategy was a game-changer for us.
+We now had clear visibility into who was using what resources, and we could track our cloud costs with precision.
+This made it much easier to allocate expenses to the correct departments and projects, and we finally had the accountability we needed.

 ## Conclusion